LelsersLasers/GameOfLife/README.md

     All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-Game board is 45x28, the '.'s are alive cells
+Game board is 45x27, the '@'s are alive cells

 There is no way to exit the game outside of control+c

+Running:
-I THINK the libaries for C/C++ work on Windows/Mac/Linux all the same
+- I THINK the C/C++ should just work (just run the EXE)
+    - Ihey should be mostly OS independant, so you should be able to compile them for non-Windows OSes
+    - (they at least work in Windows 10)

-Also I THINK the java should be pre-complied (just 'java GameOfLife')
+- Also I THINK the java should just work ()'java GameOfLife')

-The Javascript should be run with 'node gameOfLife.js'
+- The Javascript should be run with 'node gameOfLife.js'
+- The Rust EXE (in Rust\game_of_life\target\release) should just work
+    - If not, it can be run/build with 'cargo run'/'cargo build'
+- Note: in some versions (Java, etc) the console clearing doesn't work in the Windows Commmand Prompt
+    - It will not error, just not look perfect